Ep. 232: How to go from backpacker to successful serial entrepreneur

 I spent a couple of years bumming around India and really having a very different kind of experience to what had been planned for me.
-And I learned a lot during that time.I started writing and became passionate about it and a couple of years later, I started my travel blog which is called The Broke Backpacker.
+And I learned a lot during that time.I started writing and became passionate about it and a couple of years later, I started my travel blog.

 We get about a million visitors every month and we really focus on making travel accessible to everybody because what I was finding when I was doing all of my travels back in the day was that all of the travel blogs that I could find were aimed at people who had money.

 I didn’t have any money and I didn’t mind being super uncomfortable if it meant going to see amazing things and meet amazing people and being in amazing places.
 And so that’s all very uncomfortable all the time.

 I was, like, sleeping on train tracks, camping out, and couch surfing which is very comfortable actually.
 A lot of haggling, dumpster diving, and hitchhiking.
 All these kinds of stuff that really can kind of help you grow as a person and become more confident.